rtmigo/tabular_dart/README.md

 | February | May    | August | November  |
 ```

+# Formatting

+The columns with numbers are automatically aligned to the right,
+the rest to the left

 ``` dart
 final data = [
     ['Continent', 'Country', 'Islands', 'Population', 'Per island'],